reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 ### Attention :grey_exclamation:

 In the command line above you see \<species\>.fasta.
 This needs to be replaced by the fasta file of the species you have chosen.
-This is just a generic way to point out that a fasta file must be imputed in that position in that command line above.
+This is just a generic way to point out that a fasta file must be imputed in that position in the command line above.
 The same with the \<species\>.jf.
 If your species is Vanessa atalanta, you can choose to have the output (-o) called v_atalanta.jf and this will be your output name.

 ### More